ekwan/PyPlate/API.md

   - Keep track of steps to create container in recipe
   - Adds a step that creates a container as above and adds it to the used list.
   - Returns new container so that it can be used later in the same recipe.
-- create_stock_solution(what, concentration, solvent, volume)
+- create_solution(solute, concentration, solvent, quantity, name)
-  - Adds a step to the recipe with will create a new container with the desired volume and containing the desired concentration of `what`.
+  - Adds a step to the recipe with will create a new container with the desired quantity and containing the desired concentration of `saolute`.
-  - If `what` is a liquid, volumes will be calculated appropriately.
+  - If `solute` is a liquid, volumes will be calculated appropriately.
+  - Concentration can be any of "0.1 M", "0.1 m", "0.1 g/mL", "0.01 umol/10 uL", "5 %v/v", "5 %w/v", "5 %w/w"
   - Returns new container so that it can be used later in the same recipe.
+- dilute(destination, solute, concentration, solvent, new_name)
+  - Adds a step to create a new container diluted to a certain `concentration` of `solute` from `destination`
+  - Concentration can be any of "0.1 M", "0.1 m", "0.1 g/mL", "0.01 umol/10 uL", "5 %v/v", "5 %w/v", "5 %w/w"
+  - Name of new container is optionally set to `new_name`
 - evaporate(destination)
   - Adds a step to remove all liquids from destination
 - bake()